 Music based on a monotone, such as an Australian didjeridu solo, could be notated on a single pitch line.

-Incidentally, since the layer line for the didjeridu is almost entirely hidden by the symbols for sounds of specified duration, this might be a case for writing the symbols in grey or in a color (see Specified duration).
+Incidentally, since the layer line for the didjeridu is almost entirely hidden by the symbols for sounds of specified duration, this might be a case for writing the symbols in grey or in a colour (see Specified duration).

 Though optional (as always), we may well wish to specify what pitch is being used.
 In the case of a monotone, we cannot compare it with other pitches in the same piece, so we can only measure the pitch by some yardstick external to the piece.
 That is to say, we can specify the pitch in absolute terms.